Abortion in Poland: Legal status

 Unlike in other countries where abortion is banned, women in Poland are not subject to a penalty for illegal termination of pregnancy; the medical personnel ordering and carrying out the abortion are subject to criminal penalties including imprisonment.
 Consent of a physician is required for circumstance (1) above, while abortions in view of circumstance (2) above must be certified by a prosecutor.
-Parental consent is always required if the woman seeking abortion is a minor.
+Parental consent is always required if the female seeking an abortion is a minor.

 History

 20th century

 Until 1932, abortion was banned in Poland without any exceptions (although an abortion performed in order to save the pregnant woman's life in the absence of any other means to do so, might have been unenforced, as an act of necessity).
 In that year, the new Penal Code legalised abortion only when there were medical reasons and, for the first time in Europe, when the pregnancy resulted from a criminal act.

 This made Poland the first country in Europe outside the Soviet Union to legalize abortion in cases of rape and threat to maternal health.
 Except during the German occupation during the Second World War, this law was in effect from 1932 to 1956.
 In Nazi Germany, which included territories of Poland from 1939 to 1945, the law allowing unlimited abortions by Polish women was in force since 9 March 1943.
 This was the only time in the history of Poland when abortion was legal on request, and in fact, abortion for Poles was often forced by Nazis, especially in German concentration camps such as Waltrop-Holthausen and Ravensbrück.

-In 1956, the Sejm legalised abortion in cases where the woman was experiencing "difficult living conditions".
-The interpretation of the change in the law varied from a restrictive interpretation in the late 1950s, to one in which abortion was allowed on request in the 1960s and 1970s.
-It was not uncommon that women from countries where abortions were restricted, such as Sweden, travelled to Poland to carry out abortions which were accessible and affordable there.
+In 1956, the Sejm legalised abortion in cases where the woman was experiencing "difficult living conditions", along with medical reasons and if the pregnancy resulted from a crime.
+The law, however, did not grant a right to choose to terminate a pregnancy, as an appropriate certificate had to be issued from a doctor, and in case of difficult life circumstances, the authorities had a right to verify whether the woman's circumstances were "sufficiently severe".
+The official newspaper of the communist party, Trybuna Ludu, described abortion as "harmful and dangerous", and noted that the legislation was caused by socioeconomic concerns rather than seeing abortion as an issue of women's emancipation.
+Abortion was considered to be effectively illegal as the doctors had a right of 'conscientious objection', and would also refuse to issue a certificate.
+American historian Sabrina P. Ramet argues that that the communist abortion law was restrictive in practice, writing:

+The law passed in April 1956 allowed women to obtain abortions when they faced “exceptionally difficult life conditions”; in practice, this wording was interpreted to limit access to the procedure to “mothers of many children who were already living in poverty.”

 The procedural requirements needed for obtaining a legal abortion were changed several times over the years, in 1956, 1959, 1969, 1981 and 1990.